hugh-buntine/dumumub-WEBSITE/README.md

 ## 🎵 About dumumub

-DUMUMUB is an experimental audio plugin creation project run by a human person.
+dumumub is an experimental audio plugin creation project run by a human person.
 The project intends to provide experimental audio plugins for musicians to utilize to produce and/or perform interesting sounds and/or music.
 The plugins are free.
 Enjoy.

 ### Current Plugins